opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 endorsement_party_ids
     **optional**
     **repeated**
-    Lists each ``Party`` that endorsing the candidates associated with the selection.
+    Lists each ``Party`` that is endorsing the candidates associated with the selection.
 The number of parties is unbounded in cases where multiple parties endorse a single candidate/ticket.

 is_write_in
     **optional**